Wii42/aareguru_api_dart_wrapper/README.md

 ## License

 This package is licensed under the  GNU GPLv3.
-See the [LICENCE](LICENCE) file for details.
+See the [LICENSE](LICENSE) file for details.